adobe/log-parser/README.md

 - [#110](https://github.com/adobe/log-parser/issues/110) Moved to Java 11
 - [#169](https://github.com/adobe/log-parser/issues/169) We only keep one Parse Definition entry with the same title in a Parse Definition.
 - [#157](https://github.com/adobe/log-parser/issues/157) Search terms ar no longer a Map of key and Objects.
 Instead, they are now a map of Parse Definition Entry names and Hamcrest Matchers.
 This may cause compilation errors for those using the search & filter functions.
 For migration purposes please refer to the section on [Defining a Search Term](#defining-a-search-term).
+- [#57](https://github.com/adobe/log-parser/issues/57) Assertions are no longer an implicite assert equal method.
+We now allow Hamcrest Matchers for asserting.
+This can be one or more matchers.
 - [#119](https://github.com/adobe/log-parser/issues/119) Cleanup of deprecated methods, and the consequences thereof.
 - [#137](https://github.com/adobe/log-parser/issues/137) We can now generate an HTML report for the differences in log data.